nmxmxh/master-ovasabi/docs/amadeus/amadeus_context.md

 - **Architectural compliance**: Enforces architectural principles
 - **Visualization generation**: Auto-generates visual representations from system knowledge
 - **Decision intelligence**: Provides insights for architectural decisions
+- **Centralized service registration**: All services are registered and resolved via a central Provider using a DI container, ensuring modular, single registration and easy dependency management.
+- **Health and metrics**: All services expose health and metrics endpoints, managed centrally for observability and monitoring.
+- **Babel service integration**: The Babel service provides i18n and dynamic, location-based pricing rules, and is integrated with Quotes, Finance, and Campaign services.

 ## System Components